wbchen99/bitcoin-hnote0/doc/build-osx.md

 Creating a release build
 ------------------------
-You can ignore this section if you are building `bitcoind` for your own use.
+You can ignore this section if you are building `hnote` for your own use.

-bitcoind/bitcoin-cli binaries are not included in the Bitcoin-Qt.app bundle.
+Hnoted/hnote-cli binaries are not included in the hnote-Qt.app bundle.

-If you are building `bitcoind` or `Bitcoin Core` for others, your build machine should be set up as follows for maximum compatibility:
+If you are building `hnoted` or `hnote Core` for others, your build machine should be set up as follows for maximum compatibility:

 All dependencies should be compiled with these flags: